The Stealing Rocks from Hawaii Superstition

 Choose a culture or theme and discover myths and legends you might not know.
 Unearth forgotten stories from civilisations across the globe.

-Try our Myth Explorer free, here on this site →The Hawaiian volcano god, Pele, is a jealous god, and is very protective of her children.
+The Hawaiian volcano god, Pele, is a jealous god, and is very protective of her children.
 Being a volcanic god, her kids are the rocks that come from molten magma cooling off, and she wants them to stick around.
 This is the legend behind the superstition, and the reason why people who believe it are willing to send rocks back to the Islands.
 They often include notes detailing their misery and asking for forgiveness from the island.

 It is thought that the superstition and legend originated with the Hawaii rangers, those stalwart protectors of nature, who were sick of seeing tourists making off with the landscape.
 Sure a small bottle of sand from a beach is no big deal…unless a million people walk off with the same.